CCMS-UCSD/GNPSDocumentation/docs/user.md

 ![img](img/user/datasets.png)

 From here users can view their private datasets and make them public if they wish or simply browse their own datasets.
-Additionally, users can share their datasets with the world via twitter and facebook.
+Additionally, users can share their datasets with the world via Twitter and Facebook.

 ## My Subscriptions

+This table lists all the datasets you are subscribed to.

+## My Library Spectra

+This table lists all the annotated MS/MS spectra you have contributed to the community GNPS library.